-Although, BNs were originally designed for studying the relationships among static random variables, recently BNs have been applied to study random variables with temporal behaviour \cite{kanazawa1991logic, aliferis1996structurally, lappenschaar2013multilevel}.
+Although BNs were originally designed for studying the relationships among static random variables, recently, it has been applied to study random variables with temporal behavior \cite{kanazawa1991logic, aliferis1996structurally, lappenschaar2013multilevel}.
 Multilevel temporal Bayesian networks (MTBNs) describe the temporal states of the network variables over a finite number of discretized times. \cite{lappenschaar2013multilevel, faruqui2018mining}.
 The set of edges within each discretized time present the regular conditional dependencies among random variables, while the edges between the (discretized) time points represent the temporal dependencies.
-Since MTBNs do not directly model the time and the dynamics of the random variables, classic structure learning algorithm can be used to learn the structure and parameters of the network.
-Dynamic Bayesian network (DBNs) \cite{kevin_dynamic_2002, dean_model_1989,dagum1992dynamic} are another extension to BNs, that represent the temporal dynamics of random variables over an infinite number of discretized times.
-Unlike MTBNs, DBNs generally duplicate the time slices to represent the temporal dynamics of the random variables over fixed time range, and do not allow for change in the structure of the network over time\cite{arroyo1999temporal}.
-Temporal Nodes Bayesian networks (TNBN) are yet another alternative for modeling the dynamic processes of BNs random variables.
-The nodes of a TNBN represent the time of occurrence and the edges represent the causal-temporal relationship.
-The temporal nodes allow for having time intervals of different duration to represent the possible delays between the occurrence of a parent events (cause) and the corresponding child event \cite{arroyo2005temporal}.
+Since MTBNs do not directly model the time and the dynamics of the random variables, classic structure learning algorithms can be used to learn the structure and parameters of the network.
+Dynamic Bayesian networks (DBNs) \cite{kevin_dynamic_2002, dean_model_1989,dagum1992dynamic} are another extension to BNs, that represent the temporal dynamics of random variables over an infinite number of discretized times.
+Unlike MTBNs, DBNs generally duplicate the time slices to represent the temporal dynamics of the random variables over a fixed time range and do not allow for a change in the structure of the network over time\cite{arroyo1999temporal}.
+Temporal Nodes Bayesian networks (TNBNs) are yet another alternative for modeling the dynamic processes of BNs random variables.
+The nodes of TNBNs represent the time of occurrence, and the edges represent the causal-temporal relationships.
+The temporal nodes allow for having time intervals of different durations to represent the possible delays between the occurrences of parent events (causes) and the corresponding child events \cite{arroyo2005temporal}.